nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ```

 ### Listing items that are overdue
-List the loaned items that already overdue but haven't been returned yet
+List the loaned items that already overdue but haven't been returned yet.

 Format: `deadline overdue`